gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classMpiSplitVlasovSolver.md

 * `allfdistribu` On input : the initial value of the distribution function.
 On output : the value of the distribution function after solving the Vlasov equation.
-* `electric_field_x` The electric field in the x direction computed at all spatial positions.
-* `electric_field_y` The electric field in the y direction computed at all spatial positions.
+* `electric_field` The electric field computed at all spatial positions.
 * `dt` The timestep.